 Visual interest is supplied by judicious use of JDA’s corporate colours, attractive joinery in the form of finned ceiling and partition features, motivational imagery, and the coloured walls of the meeting rooms.
 The primary teapoint and communal space is welcoming and fun, with warm wood finishes, informal furnishings and table football.

-John Gillard, Project Director at Area commented, “This project was a great example of the ﬂexibility of the Area Europe approach, demonstrating our ability to handle multidisciplined projects in any European location.”
+Gary Chandler, Project Director at Area commented, “This project was a great example of the ﬂexibility of the Area Europe approach, demonstrating our ability to handle multidisciplined projects in any European location.”